Chillerbag/Applyify/README.md

 ```

 9) Go to chrome://extensions
-10) select "load unpacked". you may need to enable developer mode.
+10) Select "load unpacked". you may need to enable developer mode.
-11) select the place where you cloned this repo (root)
+11) Select the place where you cloned this repo (root)
-12) you should be done! use the following doc if you experience errors with Gemini: <https://docs.google.com/document/d/18otm-D9xhn_XyObbQrc1v7SI-7lBX3ynZkjEpiS1V04/edit?pli=1&tab=t.0>
+12) You should be done!
+Use the following doc if you experience errors with Gemini: <https://docs.google.com/document/d/18otm-D9xhn_XyObbQrc1v7SI-7lBX3ynZkjEpiS1V04/edit?pli=1&tab=t.0>

 ## Features

 - **Job site sensitivity**: When on one of our supported websites, the Applyify icon in your chrome extensions will show a green tick, indicating Applyify is ready to go.
-It'll open straight into the sidepanel, instead of the main menu.
+It'll open straight into the sidepanel, instead of to the main menu.
 - **Skill Analysis**: When the user navigates to a job posting, Gemini will use the writer API to write down a concise list of the skills desired by the job poster.
-- **Resume Upload and Rewriting**: You can upload your resume to local storage (not put online anywhere!) for Gemini to update using the prompter API when it sees a job listing.
-We make Gemini tell you exactly what it changed.
+- **Resume Upload and Rewriting**: You can upload your resume to local storage (not put online anywhere!) for Gemini to update using the Prompt API when it sees a job listing.
+We make Gemini tell you exactly what it changed, so you can be sure it's accurate and relevant.
-- **Cover letter writing**: Gemini will write a cover letter for any job you browse.
+- **Cover letter writing**: Gemini will write a relevant cover letter for any job you browse.

 ## Screenshots